maheini/FreeStyle-Libre-3-patch/Juggluco-solution/instructions/en/instructions.md

 After a sensor change xDrip+ will automatically detect the new sensor and will delete all calibration data.
 You may check you bloody BG after activation and make a new initial calibration.

-## Step 6 (for looping only): Configure AndroidAPS
+## Step 5 (for looping only): Configure AndroidAPS

 - In AndroidAPS go to Config Builder -> BG Source and check "xDrip+"
 - If AndroidAPS does not receive BG values when phone is in airplane mode, use "Identify receiver"

-Until now, using Libre 2 as BG source you cannot activate 'Enable SMB always' and 'Enable SMB after carbs' within SMB algorithm.
-The BG values of Libre 2 are not smooth enough to use it safely.
+As of now, when using Libre 3 as a BG source, the "Always enable SMB" and "Enable SMB by Carbs" options cannot be enabled in the SMB algorithm.
+The BG values from Libre 3 are not smooth enough to use safely.

 ## Experiences and Troubleshooting

-### Troubleshooting Libre3 no readings

-- Android location service is not granted - please enable it in the system settings
-- automatic time and time zone not set - please change the settings accordingly
-- Bluetooth is switched off - please switch on

-### Troubleshooting Libre3 -> Juggluco connection
+### Troubleshooting Libre3 -> Juggluco Connection

-- Ensure if Libre3 is receiving any readings
+- Make sure you are using a current version of the Juggluco app
-- Check your settings & password again
+- Check your settings according to this guide
-- Click "Sync" within Libre3->Juggluco and "Sync" and "Reinit" button within Juggluco->Mirror
-- It is possible that sometimes after configuring everything, you have to force close Libre3 and restart it.
+- You may sometimes have to force stop the Libre 3 app and Juggluco and restart it.
+- Disable Bluetooth and enable it again
-- Wait some time or try to force close Juggluco
+- Wait some time or try to close Juggluco
-- Older versions of Juggluco (below 2.9.6) will not send back-filled data from the Libre3 sensor to connected devices (for example Juggluco on WearOS.)
-It is possible that you have to press "Resend Data" on within the patched Libre 3 app (Juggluco menu) for this.
+- Older versions of Juggluco (below 2.9.6) do not send subsequent data from the Libre3 sensor to connected devices (e.g. Juggluco on WearOS).
+You may need to click "Resend data" in the patched Libre3 app (Juggluco menu).

 ### Further help